weserv/docs/docs/format.md

 ## Cache-Control <Badge type="info" text="&maxage=" />

-Defines for how long an image should be cached by the browser.
-This will change the `max-age` of the `Cache-Control` HTTP-header.
+Specify how long the browser should cache the image by setting the `max-age` directive of the `Cache-Control` HTTP-header.

-We define a "far-future expiration" of 1 year by default.
+We define a “far-future expiration” of 1 year by default.
 The duration can be specified in days, weeks, months, and years using the following suffixes:

 - `d`: days